LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 The design for the form in the messaging connectors experience is inherited from the engagement window default design.

-{: .notice}
-The first connector to support secure forms will be Twilio SMS (end of January, 2019 release).
-Other connectors will follow during February and March.

 ### Invitation

 The connector’s secure form invitation contains the secure form name and a link to the secure form: